Hi, I’m Avery

 We know the old paradigms are destructive, but how to create something different, when oppressive social conditioning is woven into our nervous systems?

-Alignment based yoga asana practice empowers us to reorganize at the root level.
+Classical yoga grounded in alignment based asana practice empowers us to reorganize at the root level.

 I teach yoga in the rigorous, adaptive, somatically precise method of the Iyengar lineage through an anti-oppression framework that uplifts inner healing towards collective liberation.